 I'm Lisa Dimino White, a wife and mom living in a suburb of Denver, CO.
 I have nearly 25 years of experience in marketing, communications and event management in the nonprofit, association, and corporate sectors.

 I'm known as The Joy Seeker; I help people accomplish their goals, laugh more, and be happier than they ever thought possible.
-I do it through my best-selling book Bursting with Happiness, hosting Bursting with Happiness: The Podcast, national speaking engagements, my blog, and as a Certified Professional Coach.
+I do it through my best-selling book Bursting with Happiness, hosting Bursting with Happiness: The Podcast, international speaking engagements, my blog, as a Certified Professional Coach, and officiating weddings!

 - I'm a mom to two amazing kids - ages 11 and 14